MustangYM/OSXChatGpt/README.md

 # OSXChatGpt
-Easy to use OpenAI in your desktop
+Easy to use OpenAI in your desktop, not just ChatGPT.